kolan72/PoliNorError/README.md

 For generic `Func` delegates, a return value will be stored in the `Result` property if the handling was successful or there were no errors at all.

 ### Error processors
-You can add an error processor to any policy or policyprocessor class by using the `WithErrorProcessor` or `WithErrorProcessorOf` methods.
 In the common case, an error processor is a class that implements the `IErrorProcessor` interface.
+For instance, the class `DelayErrorProcessor` specifies the duration of delay before proceeding with the error processing.
-You can create an error processor from delegates with the argument of the `Exception` type by using overloads of the `WithErrorProcessorOf` method.
+You can add your object with the implementation  of `IErrorProcessor`  to a policy or policy processor by using the `WithErrorProcessor` method.
-The whole list of such error processor delegates:
+The easiest way to create and add an error processor is to use the `WithErrorProcessorOf` method with this list of delegates:
 - `Action<Exception>`
 - `Action<Exception, CancellationToken>`
 - `Func<Exception, Task>`